-But inasmuch as they had become nearly universally accepted dogmas by the CPs in Stalin's time and undoubtedly have an inner consistency - reflecting the material interests of the bureaucracy as a social layer and an apology for its dictatorial rule - they have never been explicitly and thoroughly criticised and rejected by a CP since then.
+But inasmuch as they had become nearly universally accepted dogmas by the CPs in Stalin's time and undoubtedly have an inner consistency-reflecting the mate rial interests of the bureaucracy as a social layer and an apology for its dictatorial rule-they have never been explicitly and thoroughly criticized and rejected by any CP since then.
 These concepts continue to linger on, at least partially, in the ideology of many leaders and cadres of the CPs and SPs, i.e., of the bureaucracies of the labour movement.
-They continue to constitute a conceptual source for justification of various forms of curtailment of democratic rights of the toiling masses.
+They continue to constitute a conceptual source for justification of various forms of curtailment of democratic rights of the toiling masses in the bureaucratized workers' states, as well as in those sectors of the labour movement in the capitalist countries which are dominated by the CPs.
+A clear and coherent refutation of these concepts is indispensable in defending our programme of socialist democracy.